24-Hour Hotline

 Most victims eventually do leave, but for many, leaving - and staying away for good - is very hard.
 Here are some of the reasons.

-• She* wants to give the abuser another chance, hoping things will change.
+• They want to give the abuser another chance, hoping things will change.

-• She believes his behavior is her fault or that it is her responsibility to stand by her partner no matter what.
+• They believe their abuser's behavior is their fault or that it is their responsibility to stand by their partner no matter what.

-• She knows the kids will miss their dad.
+• They know the kids will miss their other parent.

-• She is afraid he will take the children or that he will report her as an "unfit mother."
+• They are afraid that their partner will take the children or that they will report her as an "unfit parent."

-• She believes that all relationships are like this.
+• They believe that all relationships are like this.

-• She has turned to people for help but no one believed her, or they told her it was her fault or that she was
+• They have turned to people for help but no one believed them, or they told them it was their fault or that they were overreacting.

 • The abuser has powerful friends.

-• She has been stripped of self-esteem to the point where she feels she can't make it on her own.
+• They have been stripped of self-esteem to the point where they feel they can't make it on her own.

 Sexual Assault